Country

 The Multi-Country European Traveler

-If your trip isn't confined to Germany, an eSIM becomes even more valuable.
+If your trip is not confined to Germany, an eSIM becomes even more valuable.
 Imagine traveling from Berlin to Paris.
 With a German-specific physical SIM, your data would stop working the moment you cross the border.
-You'd have to start the entire process over again in France.
+You would have to start the entire process over again in France.
 A regional Europe eSIM, however, covers dozens of countries under a single plan.
-You can travel seamlessly from Germany to France eSIM plans, Austria, Italy, and beyond without ever having to think about your connection.
+You can travel seamlessly from Germany to France, Austria, Italy, and beyond without ever having to think about your connection.
 It just works everywhere.

 Practical Tips for Using Mobile Data in Germany